 Sherlock and the Case of Florida’s Disappearing Water

 This is another example of Search 2.0 and our radical new approach to integrating keyword and algorithmic search.

 This document request was about bottled water and a concern that companies like Perrier and Nestle were draining Florida’s natural springs.
-Instead of crafting a complex keyword search, we simply pasted the request verbatim and let Merlin IS go.
+Instead of crafting a complex keyword search, we simply pasted the request verbatim and let Sherlock go.
 This is another good example of Search 2.0 in action.